Introduction of Hu Lu:Calabash Gourd or Pericarpium Lagenariae.

 Latin Name: Pericarpium Lagenariae, or Pericarpium Lagenariae Depressae.

-Property and flavor: neutral, tasteless, sweet.
+Property and flavor: neutral in nature, tasteless, sweet.

 Brief introduction: The herb Pericarpium Lagenariae is the dried pericarp of Lagenaria siceraria(Molina)Standl.var.depressa(Ser.)
 Hara(family Cucurbitaceae), a diuretic for treating severe edema and ascites.
 The herb is commonly known as Pericarpium Lagenariae, Calabash Gourd, Hú Lu.